paramraghavan/python-pytest/README.md

 ## Use case 1
 SNS triggers the lambda, this event is parsed by the aws lambda handler.
-The message has s3 location shared by the producer.
+This message has s3 location shared by the producer.
 The s3 object metadata has the record count, [sns event](src/aws/lambda_events_data/sns_lambda.json).
 The lambda updates the dynamodb with the s3 object location ,the record count and more into  dynamodb.